nishanthmarer/nishanthmarer.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-publications: true # shows all publications
+selected_papers: true # shows all publications
 social: true # includes social icons at the bottom of the page
 ---